NetworkedPlanet/website/_posts/2016-02-18-linked-data-101-making-data-linkable-tutorial.md

 Default configuration
 ----

 As we saw on the previous blog posts in the [series](/blog/tags/ld101-series/), the basic steps in structuring flat data into semantic data is the use of URIs as identifiers and predicates.
 Level Up automatically sets up the converter with a set of URIs, so if you want to skip ahead and hit "Convert your CSV" then go for it!
-In this post we'll look at changing those URIs to make them a bit more useful.
+In the rest of this post we'll take a look at changing those URIs to make them a bit more useful.

 <div class="well text-center">
     <div class="row">